Recalled Products: An Overview

-Every year, hundreds of products are subject to a product recall because they are found to be unsafe.
+Every year, hundreds of products are subject to a recall because they are found to be unsafe.
 Toys, baby furniture, children’s jewelry, sporting equipment, food, appliances, electronics, tools, clothing, vehicles and prescription drugs all rank among the most commonly recalled products.
-The one characteristic all recalled products share is that they can cause death, injury or serious illness.
+The one characteristic each shares is that they can cause death, injury or serious illness.

 Unsafe products cause an estimated 27,000 deaths and countless accidents and injuries every year.
 Despite this, the tally of unsafe products sold to consumers continues to rise.
-Since 1990, the annual number of product recalls in the United States has grown 85 percent.
-Product recalls issued by just one government agency, the U.S. Consumer Product Safety Commission, rose from 359 in 2004 to 472 in 2007.
+Since 1990, the annual number of recalls in the United States has grown 85 percent.
+Recalls issued by just one government agency, the U.S. Consumer Product Safety Commission, rose from 359 in 2004 to 472 in 2007.

 Who Issues Product Recalls?

-Most product recalls come from the Consumer Product Safety Commission.
-The CPSC is the primary government agency responsible for product recalls.
+Most action comes from the Consumer Product Safety Commission.
+The CPSC is the primary government agency responsible for identifying dangerous products.
 It oversees more than 15,000 types of consumer products, from coffee makers and toys to lawn mowers and fireworks.

 Products outside the purview of the CPSC fall under the oversight of other federal agencies.
 For example, the U.S. Department of Transportation oversees automobiles, trucks and motorcycles.
 The U.S. Food and Drug administration is responsible for recalled food, drugs, cosmetics and medical devices.